dataflow-operator/docs/docs/en/fault-tolerance.md

 1. **Use idempotent sinks** for PostgreSQL (UPSERT) and ClickHouse (ReplacingMergeTree) when using polling sources or when duplicates are possible.
 2. **Kafka source**: Consumer group stores offset; at-least-once is preserved.
 Idempotent sink recommended for batch sinks.
 3. **batchSize**: Smaller batches reduce the duplicate window on crash.
 Balance with throughput.
+4. **Trino `queryTimeoutSeconds`**: Use a timeout large enough for peak load; too low values increase false failures on long INSERTs.
-4. **batchFlushIntervalSeconds**: Shorter intervals flush more frequently, reducing in-flight data at risk.
+5. **batchFlushIntervalSeconds**: Shorter intervals flush more frequently, reducing in-flight data at risk.
-5. **Error sink**: Configure `spec.errors` to capture failed messages for replay or analysis.
+6. **Error sink**: Configure `spec.errors` to capture failed messages for replay or analysis.

 ## Graceful Shutdown